 He said, “I am your son, your firstborn, Esau.”

-33 Isaac trembled violently, and said, “Who, then, is he who has taken venison, and brought it to me, and I have eaten of all before you came, and have blessed him?
+33 Isaac trembled violently, and said, “Who, then, is he who has taken wild game, and brought it to me, and I have eaten all of it before you came, and have blessed him?
 Yes, he will be blessed.”

 35 He said, “Your brother came with deceit, and has taken away your blessing.”

-36 He said, “Isn’t he rightly named Jacob?
-For he has supplanted me these two times.
+36 He said, “Isn’t he appropriately named Jacob?
+For he has cheated me twice now.
 He took away my birthright.
 See, now he has taken away my blessing.”
 He said, “Haven’t you reserved a blessing for me?”

 38 Esau said to his father, “Do you have just one blessing, my father?
-Bless me, even me also, my father.”
-Esau lifted up his voice, and wept.
+Bless me, me also, my father.”
+Esau raised his voice, and wept.

 39 Isaac his father answered him,

-“Behold, your dwelling will be of the fatness of the earth,
+“Your dwelling will be away from of the richness of the earth,

 40 You will live by your sword, and you will serve your brother.

-that you will shake his yoke from off your neck.”
+that you will shake his yoke from your neck.”

 41 Esau hated Jacob because of the blessing with which his father blessed him.
 Esau said in his heart, “The days of mourning for my father are at hand.
 Then I will kill my brother Jacob.”

 42 The words of Esau, her elder son, were told to Rebekah.
-She sent and called Jacob, her younger son, and said to him, “Behold, your brother Esau comforts himself about you by planning to kill you.
-43 Now therefore, my son, obey my voice.
+She sent for Jacob, her younger son, and said to him, “Your brother Esau consoles himself over you by planning to kill you.
+43 Now therefore, my son, obey me.
 Arise, flee to Laban, my brother, in Haran.
-44 Stay with him a few days, until your brother’s fury turns away— 45 until your brother’s anger turns away from you, and he forgets what you have done to him.
+44 Stay with him a few days, until your brother’s fury abates— 45 until your brother’s anger turns from you, and he forgets what you have done to him.
 Then I will send, and get you from there.
 Why should I be bereaved of you both in one day?”

 46 Rebekah said to Isaac, “I am weary of my life because of the daughters of Heth.
-If Jacob takes a wife of the daughters of Heth, such as these, of the daughters of the land, what good will my life do me?”
+If Jacob takes a wife of the women of Heth, such as these, from the women of this land, what good will my life do me?”